Techtonica/curriculum/react-js/react.md

 ### Check for Understanding

-Have students summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps assess their understanding.
+Have apprentices summarize to each other, make a cheat sheet, take a quiz, do an assignment, or something else that helps assess their understanding.

 1. Make sure everyone had an opportunity to complete the practice exercises.
 2. Give ample opportunity for follow-up conversations.